-Magic Kingdom has Mickey’s Very Merry Christmas Party, Hollywood Studios has the Jingle Bell, Jingle BAM show, Animal Kingdom has a special Mickey & Minnie Christmas meet & greet and Epcot has the Christmas Processional.
+There is nothing quite like Walt Disney World during Christmas.
+Magic Kingdom has Mickey’s Very Merry Christmas Party, Hollywood Studios has the Jingle Bell, Jingle BAM show, Animal Kingdom has a special Mickey & Minnie Christmas meet & greet and Epcot has the International Festival of the Holidays.

-What You Will Experience at Epcot Festival of the Holidays
+Epcot International Festival of the Holidays

-- American Holiday Table – From the tender roast turkey to the tasty pork tenderloin, memories of grandma’s kitchen will come flooding back when you visit this salute to the great flavors of America
+American Holiday Table – From the tender roast turkey to the tasty pork tenderloin, memories of grandma’s kitchen will come flooding back when you visit this salute to the great flavors of America

-- Feast of the Three Kings – Dine like royalty as you enjoy scrumptious foods and delicious drinks from the Caribbean at this holiday kiosk inspired by the story of the Magi.
+Feast of the Three Kings – Dine like royalty as you enjoy scrumptious foods and delicious drinks from the Caribbean at this holiday kiosk inspired by the story of the Magi.
 While you nibble, learn about the celebration of Three Kings’ Day, El Día De Los Reyes Magos!

-- Holiday Sweets and Treats – From decadent desserts to savory snacks and merry libations, you’ll be in full swing of the season at this festively-appointed holiday kiosk.
+Holiday Sweets and Treats – From decadent desserts to savory snacks and merry libations, you’ll be in full swing of the season at this festively-appointed holiday kiosk.

 Chip & Dale’s Christmas Tree Spree

 Chip & Dale need your help collecting ornaments for their tree.
 All the ornaments can be found in the World Showcase.